AmadeusITGroup/otter/CONTRIBUTING.md

 - Always stay polite and professional in your comments.
 - The purpose of comments is to suggest improvements, ask a question or request for a change.
 - Comments should be constructive and suggest ways to improve things.
-- `Request changes` option should't be used if the comments consist only of questions.
+- `Request changes` option shouldn't be used if the comments consist only of questions.

 Thanks in advance for your contribution, and we look forward to hearing from you :)